 Max clauses length in and / or | 32 | Per operator |

-Evaluation response (predicate_evaluation)
+Evaluation result (predicate_evaluation)

 On successful evidence submission, Harbor includes a predicate_evaluation object shaped like: